Uoriou/Online-Auction/README.md

 Make sure to run the project container.

-Once the container is up and running, go back to where python-backend is located and create a superuser:
+Once the container is up and running, go back to where python-backend is located and create a superuser to access the default Django admin panel
 ```bash
    docker-compose web exec python3 manage.py createsuperuser
 ```